Staff Sergeant Karen Johnson

 Prior to joining “The President’s Own,” Master Sgt.
 Bailey was a freelance musician in the Washington, D.C., area.
 She has performed with the National Symphony Orchestra, National Chamber Orchestra, National Gallery Orchestra, all in Washington, D.C, and was concertmaster and soloist with the Loudon Symphony in Leesburg, Va.

-Staff Sergeant Christopher Franke
+Gunnery Sergeant Christopher Franke

-Violinist Staff Sergeant Christopher Franke joined “The President’s Own” United States Marine Band in January 2007.
-Staff Sgt.
+Violinist Gunnery Sergeant Christopher Franke joined “The President’s Own” United States Marine Band in January 2007.
+Gunnery Sgt.
 Franke began his musical instruction on violin at age 5.
 After graduating in 2002 from West Springfield High School, he earned his bachelor of music degree in violin performance from The Cleveland Institute of Music in Ohio in 2006.
 He also has pursued graduate studies at Carnegie Mellon University in Pittsburgh.
 His notable instructors include Cyrus Forough from Carnegie Mellon, David Updegraff from the Cleveland Institute of Music, and Lisa-Beth Lambert of the National Symphony Orchestra in Washington and the Philadelphia Orchestra.

 Gunnery Sergeant Erika Sato